DIFF-4 · VALIDATED ACCURACY

 blinded scoring by AASM techs

-Most consumer sleep apps say something like "98% accurate."
-I'll be honest — that number used to mean nothing to me, and I built one of these things.
+Most consumer sleep apps quote a single rounded "accurate" percentage.
+I'll be honest — that kind of number used to mean nothing to me, and I built one of these things.

 The four numbers we actually have